CLIUtils/CLI11/README.md

 * Usable subcommand syntax, with support for multiple subcommands, nested subcommands, and optional fallthrough (explained later).
 * Ability to add a configuration file (`ini` format).
 * Produce real values that can be used directly in code, not something you have pay compute time to look up, for HPC applications.
+* Work with standard types, similar custom types, and extendable to exotic types.

 The major CLI parsers for C++ include: